JetBrains/amper/docs/FAQ.md

 ### Do you plan to support only Kotlin?

+Amper already supports both Kotlin and Java as first-class citizens.
-For now, the primary target is Kotlin and Kotlin Multiplatform projects.
-Since Kotlin is multiplatform, Amper also supports Java on the JVM, and Swift and Objective-C on iOS.
+Also, because one of Amper's main targets is Kotlin Multiplatform projects, it supports Swift and Objective-C for iOS.

 We’ll investigate other tech stacks in the future based on the demand for them.

 ### Which target platforms are supported?

-Currently, you can create applications for the JVM, Android, iOS, macOS, and Linux.
+Currently, you can create applications for the JVM, Android, iOS, macOS, Linux, Windows, but also JS and WASM (although those cannot be run directly with Amper).

 Libraries can be created for all Kotlin Multiplatform targets.

 ### Does Amper support Compose Multiplatform?